BY SOFO ARCHON

-Most of us are continuously trying to avoid encountering pain, because we know that if we do otherwise we might experience tremendous emotional turmoil.
+Most of us are continuously trying to avoid confronting our pain, because we know that if we do otherwise, we might experience tremendous emotional turmoil.
 So we choose to waste most of our time distracting ourselves.
-We are watching TV, buying products, consuming pills, partying… we keep on doing all sorts of things, no matter how stupid, just so we can avoid a moment of aloneness.
-But unless we learn to listen to our pain, the harsh reality is that we’re never going to overcome it, and unless we overcome our pain, we are not going to live a life of wisdom and contentment.
+We watch TV, buy products, consume pills, drink alcohol, smoke cigarettes… we keep on doing all sorts of things, no matter how stupid or harmful, just so that we can avoid a moment of aloneness.
+Yet, unless we find the courage to listen to our pain, the harsh reality is that we’re never going to overcome it.

 “Don’t carry your mistakes around with you.
 Instead, place them under your feet and use them as stepping stones to rise above them.” ~Ryan Ferreras